bbengfort/printing-press/drafts/research/hierarchical/pseudocode.md

 ## Definitions

 **epoch**: a monotonically increasing logical time element that defines subquorums and their assigned tags.
-We've further optimized the root quorum to also consider the epoch as the term of the root leader (* **this implies we need to elect a new leader for every command!** *).
-The epoch is equivalent to a _configuration_ in VP
+We've further optimized the root quorum to also consider the epoch as the term of the root leader (**PJK: this implies we need to elect a new leader for every command!**).
+The epoch is equivalent to a _configuration_ in VP.

 **command**: In Vertical Paxos (VP) a command is identified by three dimensions: the configuration id, the the ballot number, and the log index.
 In HC, a command is identified by: epoch, subquorum term, and log index.